-October is statewide Stop the Ant Month and this year is more important than ever for Kauai to stay vigilant against these stinging invaders!
+October was statewide Stop the Ant Month, but all year long watching out for these ants is important.
+This year is more important than ever for Kauai to stay vigilant against these stinging invaders!

 Read on for answers to some frequently asked questions about Little Fire Ants….

 Why are Little Fire Ants (LFA) such a threat?

 LFA are tiny, spec-size ants that live both in trees and on the ground.
 They form super-colonies covering many square miles and reach densities up to 80 million ants per acre.
 They have very powerful stings.
 They threaten harm to human health, pets, agriculture, all outdoor activities, and our way of life.
 They are listed as one of the 100 worst invasive species on the planet.